-Using the above information and records, Plaintiff and her counsel were able to reasonably assess liability on the part of Defendants and the resulting value of damages, paving the way for the proposed settlement terms.
+Using the above information and records, Plaintiff and his counsel were able to reasonably assess liability on the part of Defendant and the resulting value of damages, paving the way for the proposed settlement terms.

-B. Plaintiff Devoted Significant Time and Resources to the Litigation
+B. Plaintiff Devoted Time and Resources to the Litigation

 Here, Plaintiff devoted significant time and resources to the litigation.
-Plaintiff spent a considerable amount of time attending multiple meetings with class counsel, preparing for and attending her deposition, spent a significant number of hours searching for, producing, and reviewing documents in Plaintiff's possession, and reviewing documents produced by Defendants in this action.
-Plaintiff also participated in a multitude of telephone calls with class counsel and provided them with a wealth of information about his employment with Defendant and Defendants' policies and procedures.
-(Declaration of Anita Trejo ("Trejo Dec."), ¶10.)
-Due to such efforts, Plaintiff secured a six hundred twenty-six thousand seven hundred five dollars and forty-five cents (\$626,705.45) settlement for her fellow employees.
+Plaintiff spent a considerable amount of time attending multiple meetings with class counsel, spent a significant number of hours searching for, producing, and reviewing documents in Plaintiff's possession, and reviewing documents produced by Defendant in this action.
+Plaintiff also participated in a multitude of telephone calls with class counsel and provided them with a wealth of information about his employment with Defendant and Defendant's policies and procedures.
+(Declaration of Jose Bermejo ("Bermejo Decl.") filed concurrently herewith).
+Moreover, Plaintiff agreed to a general release of all known and unknown claims, a broader release than that provided by the class members generally.
+(Theriault Decl., Ex.
+A, sections S and III.
+B. b.)
+Plaintiff's requested Service Award of ten thousand dollars (\$10,000.00) should be granted due to his willingness to file a class action, extensive time responding to formal discovery, and serving as an ideal class representative.
+Due to such efforts, Plaintiff secured a two million four hundred-thousand-dollar (\$2,400,000.00) settlement for his fellow employees.